ModernAppsNinja/modernappsninja.github.io/content/english/course/tkoplaceholder_tk8606.md

 ### About Course

-This course provides a technical introduction to VMware Tanzu Kubernetes Operations (TKO)
+This course provides a technical introduction to VMware Tanzu for Kubernetes Operations (TKO)

 Tanzu for Kubernetes Operations (TKO) aims to meet the needs of on-premise and public cloud infrastructure teams.